Brandon Soppy: Loan to Schalke 04

 On 1 February 2024, he was loaned to German club Schalke 04 until the end of the season.

+Lausanne

+On 11 July 2025, Soppy signed a three-year contract with Lausanne-Sport in Switzerland.

 Style of play

 Initially a centre-back, Soppy moved to right-back at the end of his first year at Rennes.
 He is known for his direct style of play and crossing ability.